ballerina-guides/integration-tutorials/transform-message-formats/README.md

 }
 ```

-- Extract `hospital_id` from the payload and use it to construct the URL of the post request.
+- Use the `transform` function to transform the data from `RequestData` to `ReservationRequest`.

     ```ballerina
-    string hospitalId = payload.hospital_id;
+    ReservationRequest req = transform(payload);
     ```

-- Use the `transform` function to transform the data from `RequestData` to `ReservationRequest`.
+- Extract `hospital_id` from the payload and use it to construct the URL of the post request.

     ```ballerina
-    ReservationRequest req = transform(payload);
+    string hospitalId = payload.hospital_id;
     ```

 - Send the transformed payload to the hospital service and get the response.
 Here, The `hospital_id` and `category` values are used as path parameters.

     ```ballerina
-    ReservationResponse|http:ClientError resp = hospitalServicesEP->/[hospitalId]/categories/[category]/reserve.post(req);
+    ReservationResponse|http:ClientError resp = hospitalServiceEP->/[hospitalId]/categories/[category]/reserve.post(req);
     ```

-- The `log` functions are used to [log](https://ballerina.io/learn/by-example/#log) information at `DEBUG` and `ERROR` log levels.
+- The `log` functions are used to [log](https://ballerina.io/learn/by-example/#log) information at `INFO`, `DEBUG`, and `ERROR` log levels.

 - Use the `is` check to decide the response based on the response to the client call.
 If the client call was successful and the response is in the type of `ReservationResponse`, then, directly return it.
-If the request failed, send a "NotFound" response if the client call failed with a 4xx status code or return an "InternalServerError" response for other failures
+If the request failed, log information at `ERROR` level and send a "NotFound" response if the client call failed with a 4xx status code or return an "InternalServerError" response for other failures.

     ```ballerina
     if resp is ReservationResponse {